dangerousplay/devops-training/gitlab/04_build_docker.md

 4. Once complete, **download the artifact** and inspect it.
 You'll have a native executable file ready for deployment!

+### Extra challenge

+Create a docker image with the native image executable to run Cookiebot

 This process demonstrates the true power of the Docker executor: the ability to pull a highly specialized environment from a public registry, perform a complex build, and then discard the environment, leaving no trace behind.
 This is the foundation of modern, scalable CI/CD.